Ever have a nagging running injury that always comes back whenever you push above a certain mileage?

 What can I expect during my running analysis?

 The running analysis takes 45-60 minutes and begins with a complete review of running history, injuries, and shoe wear.
 It is critical for us to have a complete history of your running injuries because that will allow us to better understand your current injury if you have one.

 Will have I access to my analysis?

 Absolutely.
-You will receive a detailed video format of the analysis in mp.4 format that you can access at anytime.
-You will also receive a written analysis from the video and a detailed exercise program to address any problems or inefficiencies that were observed in the stride analysis.
+You’ll receive a detailed video format of the analysis in mp4 format that you can access at any time.
+You will also receive a written analysis from the video. and a detailed exercise program to address any problems or inefficiencies that were observed in the stride analysis.

 What should I wear to the run analysis?

 Please wear running shorts and shirt.
-Also, bring in your primary running shoes so we can assess whether or not they are supporting you ideally, and are the best fit for your feet and running style.
-If you rotate between two shoes please bring in both.
-If you have arch supports or orthotics, please bring them in as well so we can take a look at them.
+Also, bring in your primary running shoes.
+We’ll determine if they support you ideally and are the best fit for your feet and running style.
+If you rotate between two pairs of shoes, please bring in both.
+If you have arch supports or orthotics, please bring them in as well.

 My name is Mike and I’ve been a runner for the past 10-15 years.
 Most of my time has been spent on the trails of Lady Bird Lake and doing fun runs all over town.
 When I started my marathon training a few months ago, I transitioned from the forgiving surface of the trails, to the hard surfaces of concrete and asphalt of downtown Austin.
 It was only a matter of time before the aches and pains started to accumulate.
 I joined a local running group that Carter Physiotherapy was sponsoring and I had heard Jared and Ben speak at one of our meet and greets.
 At that time, I wasn’t in any need of extra care, but I’m glad I had listened to what they said and remembered their name.